xcart/xcart-docs/_pages/kb_en/modules/related_products.md

 ## Managing Product Relationships
 Once you have added one or more related products for a product, they can be viewed and managed via the Related products section of the product's details.

-To change the order of the products in the "Related Products" block on the storefront, readjust the positions of the individual products in the related products list:
+To change the order of the products in the "Related products" block on the storefront, readjust the positions of the individual products in the related products list:
 ![xc5_rproducts_sort.png]({{site.baseurl}}/attachments/ref_4a5rpsQq/xc5_rproducts_sort.png)

 To specify that the relationship between a related product and the main one should be bidirectional, enable the _Bidirectional link_ option and save the changes: